-Stavanger, February 2005: Writer and regime critic Chenjerai Hove from Zimbabwe has been offered refuge by the Norwegian Cities of Asylum. framework that safeguards the rights of individuals and groups.
-This means that local cultures, including those of minorities and indigenous peoples, must be taken into account in decision-making processes and that their rights must be respected and protected.
+Stavanger, February 2005: Writer and regime critic Chenjerai Hove from Zimbabwe has been offered refuge by the Norwegian Cities of Asylum. means that local cultures, including those of minorities and indigenous peoples, must be taken into account in decision-making processes and that their rights must be respected and protected.

 Ways in which Norway can strengthen the socio-cultural dimension in its development co-operation will be explored in a separate document.
 This dimension is also to be emphasised more strongly in tools and manuals.
-The first step will be to determine how cultural issues are being incorporated in the application of the Guidelines for Norway's Efforts to Strengthen Support for Indigenous Peoples in Development Cooperation, of the Strategy for Delivering Education for All, of Norway's Development Strategy for Children and Young People in the South and of the action plan for combating HIV/AIDS.
+The first step will be to determine how cultural issues are being incorporated in the application of the Guidelines for Norway's Efforts to Strengthen Support for Indigenous Peoples in Development Cooperation, of the Strategy for Delivering Education for All, of Norway's

+Development Strategy for Children and Young People in the South and of the action plan for combating HIV/AIDS.